murphyqm/murphyqm.github.io/_publications/2021-03-15-conductive_cooling.md

 - Data availability and Open Research: we used Pytesimal version 1.0.0, written in Python 3, archived [here](https://doi.org/10.5281/zenodo.4321772).
 - Reproduce the results from the paper in a hosted Jupyter Notebook [here](https://mybinder.org/v2/gh/murphyqm/pytesimal/master?filepath=example-notebooks).
+- If you have any questions or comments, please [email me](mailto:eememq@leeds.ac.uk)!